learn-co-curriculum/phase-0-macos-env-introduction/README.md

 ### macOS Operating System

-To work around some of the differences between machines, and specifically between operating systems, we recommend that all students whose computers come pre-installed with the Windows operating system use a tool called **Windows Subsystem for Linux (WSL)**.
-Windows Subsystem for Linux provides a Linux-based environment for interfacing with and developing on a Windows operating system.

 **macOS** is a UNIX-based operating system.
 UNIX-based operating systems are very commonly used in professional software engineering settings.
 Learning how to use a UNIX-based operating system will be valuable for your future software